MS 120: Bestiary

 The subject of this month’s Treasure is another of Univ’s medieval manuscripts.
-As with our earlier Treasures, MS 100 and MS 165, it is full of beautifully vivid illuminations that bring the text to life.
+As with our earlier Treasures, MS 100: Apocalypse and MS 165: Life of Cuthbert by the Venerable Bede, it is full of beautifully vivid illuminations that bring the text to life.

 MS 120 is a fine example of a Bestiary, or Book of Beasts.
 Bestiaries contain descriptions of beasts or animals (and sometimes plants and stones) both real and imagined.
 Particularly popular in England in the twelfth and thirteenth centuries, bestiaries evolved from the writings of ancient authors, such as Aristotle and Pliny the Elder, and from a Greek text known as the Physiologus or The Natural Philosopher (Brown, 1994, p.
 18).
 Whereas these earlier texts described animals as features of natural history though, bestiaries became highly religious works full of allegorical descriptions designed to instruct laymen in their moral conduct.